Lydia Farley Wears Sweatpants Pulled Down While Sporting Sunny Yellow String Bikini

 Brunette beauty Lydia Farley lit up her Instagram page with an update that featured her modeling a sunny yellow bikini.
 She added an extra dose of sex appeal to the photo shoot by sporting a pair of sweatpants worn low on her hips.

-The top to Lydia’s swimsuit was a bandeau style with widely-spaced shoulder straps.
-The bottoms were a skimpy string style wide straps tied into loopy bows that sat high near her waist.
+The top to Lydia's swimsuit was a bandeau style with widely spaced shoulder straps.
+The bottoms were a skimpy string style with skinny straps tied into loopy bows which sat high near her waist.

-Lydia’s sweatpants were black with a drawstring around the waistline tied into a bow.
+Lydia's sweatpants were black and had a drawstring tied into a bow.
 They were pulled down to just above her crotch, revealing her lower abdomen.
-She also wore a white button-up shirt loosely around her elbows.
+She also wore a white button-up shirt which draped off her shoulders in the first image.

 The model styled her hair straight, and she accessorized with a pair of large silver hoop earrings.

-Lydia’s update consisted of two pictures that captured her on what appeared to be on a deck.
-Part of a rock wall was visible behind her as well as a wooden roof overhead.
+Lydia's update consisted of two pictures which captured her on what appeared to be a deck.
+Part of a rock wall was visible behind her as well as a wooden ceiling overhead.

-In the first frame, the camera captured Lydia from the front as she posed with her hands on a railing beside her.
-She gave the lens a smile while standing with one leg crossed in front of the other.
-Her hourglass figure popped against the white fabric of the shirt while it looked as though her hips were barely holding up the sweatpants.
-The bikini top hugged her ample chest, and a small tattoo on her lower hip drew the eye to to sexy curve of her booty.
+In the first frame, the camera captured Lydia from the front as she posed with her hands on a railing behind her.
+She sported a smile while standing with one leg crossed in front of the other.
+Her hourglass figure was on full show, and it looked as though her hips were barely holding up the sweatpants.
+The bikini top hugged her ample chest, and a small tattoo on her lower hip drew the eye to her sexy curves.

 Some of them had a favorite.